djrbliss/loki/README.txt

 =============================

-Loki is a set of tools for creating and flashing custom kernels and recoveries on the AT&T and Verizon branded Samsung Galaxy S4, the Samsung Galaxy S4 Active, and various locked LG devices.
+Loki is a set of tools for creating and flashing custom kernels and recoveries on the AT&T and Verizon branded Samsung Galaxy S4, the Samsung Galaxy Stellar, and various locked LG devices.
 For an explanation of how the exploit works, please see the technical blog post at:

 http://blog.azimuthsecurity.com/2013/05/exploiting-samsung-galaxy-s4-secure-boot.html

 Devices must be rooted in order to flash custom kernels and recoveries.
-At the time of this writing, the AT&T model may be rooted using Motochopper, and the Verizon model may be downgraded to a leaked pre-release kernel and then rooted using Motochopper.

 "loki_patch" is a tool primarily intended for developers to create custom kernels and recoveries.
 It's designed to take a specific aboot image and an unmodified boot or recovery image, and it generates an output image in a new file format, ".lok".
-The resulting .lok image is specifically tailored for the Samsung build it was created with, and can be flashed directly to the recovery or boot partition on the target device.
+The resulting .lok image is specifically tailored for the device build it was created with, and can be flashed directly to the recovery or boot partition on the target device.

 "loki_flash" is a sample utility that can be used to flash a .lok image to an